Ekhel/Natours/readme.md

   - Group endpoint Based on Route

 * **More Complex Filtering**

   - Filter endpoint With JSX Callback Fungtion
   - Filter endpoint With Mongo Operator
   - Multiple Filter endpoint with Params

+* **Modeling User Auth and Use JWT(jsonwebtoken)**
+  - Create Model for Users Login
+  - Create Function SignUp
+  - Create Function Login
+  - Use JWT for Token Authentication Login
+  - Use JWT for Protect the Route